storyprotocol/documentation/docs/Developers/typescript-sdk/claim-revenue.md

 ![](https://files.readme.io/04a92b164d8f25119881efe784aed4bb539cdd955f553d74191b513ac0623b68-image.png)

-As we can see in the above diagram, when IP Asset 4 pays IP Asset 3 1M USDC, 150k USDC automatically gets deposited to the LAP royalty policy contract to be distributed to ancestors.
+Similar to Scenario #1, as we can see in the above diagram, when IP Asset 4 (it doesn't have to be an IP Asset, it can be any address) pays IP Asset 3 1M USDC, 150k USDC automatically gets deposited to the LAP royalty policy contract to be distributed to ancestors.

 ![](https://files.readme.io/8f11792c3e3d2e25f74a469996b9c000c61eac167d9512f9a0f353bf62b77abf-image.png)